 - 1 Preserve the rural, historic, scenic character of Mount Holly by: - a.
 Retaining existing paved and unpaved roads with no widening or increase in paving unless necessary for public safety; - b.
 Maintaining safe and passable roads throughout the year consistent with the Vermont "Safe Roads at Safe Speeds" policy; - c.
 Requiring that all road maintenance activities focus on safety, efficiency, costeffectiveness and prevention of deterioration, rather than on facilitation of greater traffic volume or speed; - d.
 Maintaining roads that can accommodate multiple modes of transportation, and recreation. - 2.
 The Town shall provide a range of transportation options, including roads, transit, bicycle, and pedestrian facilities, to accommodate the current population. - 3.
 The Town shall explore possible transportation systems within the Town and surrounding region to meet the needs of the elderly, disabled, and others without means of transportation. - 4.
 Class 2 roads shall be maintained, as needed, to promote the efficient movement of traffic within and through Town, without undermining historic character or pedestrian safety. - 5.
 Class 3 roads shall be maintained, as needed, to accommodate current traffic volumes, while maintaining the unique character of the Town's residential neighborhoods and rural areas. - 6.
-The Vermont State Standards for the Design of Transportation Construction, Reconstruction and Rehabilitation on Freeways, Roads and Streets, dated October 1997 and prepared by the Agency of Transportation, shall serve as the Town's standards for maintenance and upgrade of public roads. - 7.
+The current Mount Holly Road and Bridge Standards shall serve as the Town's standards for construction of public roads.
+Where a special road design is not covered by the Town Standards, the current Vermont State Design Standards shall be used for guidance. - 7.
 The Mount Holly Municipal Center and Belmont Village should serve as the transportation hubs of the community.